 Lemon Rosemary Chicken

 How do I know when chicken is fully cooked?

 The actual cooking time can vary based on the size of the pieces.
-So the most reliable method to determine if chicken is cooked and safe to eat is to use a meat thermometer.
+The most reliable way to be sure your chicken is cooked and safe to eat is to use a meat thermometer.
 Insert the thermometer into the thickest part of the chicken, avoiding bones.
 The internal temperature of the chicken should be 165°F.

+Lemon Rosemary Chicken